galaxyproject/admin-training/sessions/03-production-basics/ex3-nginx.md

 Now have a look at the configuration files in `/etc/nginx`.
 Debian (and Ubuntu) lay out nginx and Apache's configuration directories in consistent ways:

-- `nginx.conf`: Main Apache config file.
-Note the `include` directories
+- `nginx.conf`: Main nginx config file.
+Note the `include` directives
 - `conf.d/*.conf`: Included config files
 - `sites-available/*`: Repository of available sites
 - `sites-enabled/*.conf`: Symlinks to `sites-available/` files

 nginx comes with everything needed to make it serve as a reverse proxy right out of the box, no additional modules need to be installed or enabled.

 We need to create a config for the Galaxy "site".
-Create the file `sites-available/galaxy` as the `root` user (e.g. with `sudo -e sites-available/galaxy`).
+Create the file `sites-available/galaxy` as the `root` user (e.g. with `sudo -e /etc/nginx/sites-available/galaxy`).
 Unlike Apache, nginx does not have a "default" virtualhost, you have to create one using the `server { ... }` block:

 ```nginx
 upstream galaxy {